 I am a PhD student in Computer Science at the University of Texas at Austin under Prof. Vitaly Shmatikov.
 My research focuses primarily on privacy, censorship resistance, and general computer security.
 I recieved my PhD in December 2016.
 Here is a LaTeX template for UT dissertations.

 I graduated from the University of Virginia College of Arts & Sciences in 2010 with a double major in Physics and Computer Science.

-I currently do security research under Prof. Vitaly Shmatikov.
-My primary research is on developing new censorship resistant technology.
+I currently work with Prof. Vitaly Shmatikov.
+We are investigating privacy preserving systems and developing new censorship resistant technology.
 I have also worked on mobile/web security.

-Previously I worked for Prof. Brent Waters studying the security of two-way radios and their use of cryptography.
+Previously I worked with Prof. Brent Waters studying the security of two-way radios and their use of cryptography.
 We were able to break the security of ST-25 radio scrambling chips which were used by the NFL until 2012.
 We were also able to partially reverse the encryption schemes of some commercial two-way radios.

-I have also worked for Prof. Michael Walfish in the LASR group on verified outsourced computations.
+I have also worked with Prof. Michael Walfish in the LASR group on verified outsourced computations.
 Among other things, I worked on proofs of correctness, optimizing cryptographic primitives, and implementing and testing our protocols.